bigfix/developer.bigfix.com/site/pages/relevance/guide/session/htmlinspectors.md

     </tr>
 </table>

-Since "a" is ignored by the relevance evaluator, the "a" shorthand property is replaced by "anchor".
+Because "a" is ignored by the relevance evaluator, the "a" shorthand property is replaced by "anchor".

 ```relevance
 anchor "href='http://www.ibm.com'" of "ibm"